 People have different ways of relaxing, some of them healthier than others.
 Some people drink a glass of wine, some doze off in front of the TV, and some people prefer physical pursuits.
 One of the best and oldest ways to release the tension building up in both the body and the mind is practicing yoga.
 The benefits of practicing yoga, such as mastering countless techniques of controlling the body and the mind, have been widely recognized by the Western world for years, and International Yoga Day aims to continue to inform people how much dedicating a bit of time to the art of yoga can improve their lives.
+It is not just a physical practice, but also a mental one, with many of the teachings of yoga reflecting mental and spiritual states, and allowing your body to wadner and draft into unknown realms that will give you a focus in your life and a calmness with your soul.

 History of International Yoga Day

 Yoga itself is a physical, mental and spiritual practice that originated in India about 6,000 years ago.
 Throughout the ages, yoga evolved and developed, along the way becoming a philosophy in itself.
-Then, in the 19th century, yoga came to attention of the West, which had begun to take a general interest in Eastern culture and philosophy.
+Then, in the 19th century, yoga came to the attention of the West, which had begun to take a general interest in Eastern culture and philosophy.
 Soon after, Swami Vivekananda, the first Hindu teacher to actively advocate and explain yoga to a western audience, toured Europe and the United States.

 The United Nations General Assembly declared International Yoga Day official on December 11th, 2014.
 The Prime Minister of India, Narendra Modi, had this to say about the decision to create this day: